mongodb/docs/source/aggregation.rst

 ---------------------

-This example shows how to use the :meth:`~pymongo.collection.Collection.aggregate` method to use the aggregation framework.
+This example shows how to use the :py:meth:`~pymongo.collection.Collection.aggregate` method to use the aggregation framework.
 We'll perform a simple aggregation to count the number of occurrences for each tag in the ``tags`` array, across the entire collection.
 To achieve this we need to pass in three operations to the pipeline.